wasmerio/old-docs.wasmer.io/integrations/c/examples/passing-data.md

   // Define a memory import

   // Create a UTF-8 string as bytes for our module name.
-  // And, place the string into the wasmer_byte_array type so it can be used by our guest wasm instance. const char *import_memory_name = "memory";
+  // And, place the string into the wasmer_byte_array type so it can be used by our guest Wasm instance. const char *import_memory_name = "memory";
   wasmer_byte_array import_memory_name_bytes = { .bytes = (const uint8_t *) import_memory_name,
     .bytes_len = strlen(import_memory_name) };

   // Create our memory import object, from our passed memory,
-  // that will be used as shared wasm memory between the host (this application),
+  // that will be used as shared Wasm memory between the host (this application),
-  // and the guest wasm module.
+  // and the guest Wasm module.
   // The .module_name is the key of the importObject that this memory is associated with.
   // The .import_name is the key of the module that is within the importObject
   // The .tag is the type of import being added to the import object